-- a.
-Identify the health care services the student may receive at the school relating to the condition; - b.
-Evaluate the student's understanding of and ability to self-manage his/her condition; - c.
-Permit regular monitoring of the student's self-management of his/her condition by an appropriately credentialed health care professional; and - d.
+- 1. Identify the health care services the student may receive at the school relating to the condition; - 2.
+Evaluate the student's understanding of and ability to self-manage his/her condition; - 3.
+Permit regular monitoring of the student's self-management of his/her condition by an appropriately credentialed health care professional; and - 4.
 Be signed by the student's parent or guardian and the physician responsible for treatment of the student's condition.